LSislowski/LSislowski/README.md

 <h1 align="left">Hey there 👋, I'm Luke</h1>
 <h3 align="left">GTM Engineer</h3>

-🔭 I’m currently learning about **public markets, monetary policy, macro strategy.**
+🔭 I’m currently learning about **public markets, monetary policy, macroeconomics.**

 👯 I’m looking to collaborate on **tools to aid in financial education and/or an algorithmic trading strategy.**